+Washington State Parks and King County are currently designing a restoration project at Saltwater State Park in Des Moines.
 The mouth of McSorley Creek, which flows through the park, is currently bulkheaded with rip-rap.
-This project will examine removing the rip-rap at the creek’s mouth and creating a “pocket estuary” – a tidal wetland– to make the creek more accessible for fish such as juvenile Chinook salmon.
-The project may also include removing part or all of the bulkhead along the shoreline north of the creek and creating beach habitat instead.
-Finally, the project would improve recreational amenities.
+This project will remove the rip-rap at the creek’s mouth and create a “pocket estuary” – a tidal wetland– to make the creek more accessible for fish, such as juvenile Chinook salmon.
+The project will also include removing the bulkhead along the shoreline north of the creek and creating beach habitat.
+In addition, the project will improve recreational amenities.